 Overview of the provision of the Early Years Foundation Stage at Chuckleberries

 Chuckleberries provides a safe, secure and happy environment creating the foundation your child needs to make the most of their abilities and talents as they grow.
 Here at Chuckleberries we understand the importance of child development, linking the activities and experiences offered through the Every Child Matters (2004) Outcomes.
+These are:

 All the toys and activities put out at the start of a session cover the areas of the EYFS.
 During the session at Chuckleberries we interact with the children to encourage learning outcomes.

-When your child joins us at Chuckleberries they are assigned to a team key worker, who will help with familiarisation of the pre-school and development of feelings of confidence and safety within the setting.
+When your child joins us at Chuckleberries they are assigned to a team key person, who will help with familiarisation of the pre-school and development of feelings of confidence and safety within the setting.

-As parents and carers you are welcome to look at your child's learning journal at any time and you may meet with your child's key worker at any time during session to discuss any matter.
+As parents and carers you are welcome to look at your child's learning journal at any time and you may meet with your child's key person at any time during session to discuss any matter.
 We do not operate formal parent consultation meetings, but prefer that you request time with us, at your convenience, ensuring that you can be as involved as you wish.

 Each area progresses through age related stages to the final 'Early Learning Goals' at 40 -60 months.
 It must be appreciated that children do not conform rigidly to these and vary in the speed at which they achieve them, the framework is there to ensure your child is gaining the skills and knowledge that will support and prepare them for key stage 1 at school.